 Some buyers had difficulty with set-up – installing drivers or compatibility issues.
 Pen nib appears to wear out quickly, requiring replacement.

 Slim and portable tablet useful for art as well as OSU! gaming, document signing, non-professional art work editing, inking, sculpting, etc. 6" x 4" active space, with a battery-free pen featuring precise, 8192 level pressure sensitivity.
-No need to recharge pen.
 High monitor resolution, fast refresh rate, and good for right- or left-handers.
 Can be used with most major design software.
-Excellent value.

-Doesn't have all the features other models we considered have, but you may not need them.
+Doesn't have all the features other models we considered.
+Lack of screen a hindrance to some.

 Once upon a time, an art tablet was a big, thick book of paper used for drawing or painting.
 Now, it’s a slim piece of advanced technology on which you can create illustrations and graphics, manipulate photos, and create animation.
 Instead of painting on paper and scanning the work into a computer, you draw directly on the tablet screen and use art software to configure your final work.